-- 0. Not mission capable - 1.
-Not yet mission capable with major capability deficiencies - 2.
-Not yet mission capable with minor deficiencies - 3.
-Mission capable with improvements highly recommended - 4.
-Mission capable with minor improvements recommended - 5.
-Fully mission capable

-Serial Evaluation Criteria Evaluation score 0 to 5 Remarks Performance.
-Does the unit plan and perform all Mission a. essential tasks effectively and safely as per Mission mandate(s), peacekeeping norms and Mission SOPs?
+Suggested evaluat ion criteria so coring levels 0.
+Not 1.
+Not 2.
+Not 3.
+Mis 4.
+Mis 5.
+Ful t mission capable t yet mission capable with major capability deficiencies t yet mission capable with minor deficiencies ssion capable with improvements highly recommended ssion capable with minor improvements recommended ly mission capable Serial Evaluation Criteria Evaluation score 0 to 5 Remarks a.
+Performance.
+Does the unit plan and perform all Mission essential tasks effectively and safely as per Mission mandate(s), peacekeeping norms and Mission SOPs?
 See specific evaluation criteria for core EOD capabilities. b.
 Shortcomings.
 Has the unit taken corrective action on shortcomings in performance or resources observed by the unit or Mission leadership? c.
 In-Mission Training.
-Is the unit carrying out periodic in-Mission refresher, task-oriented and Mission-specific training as per IMTC guidelines to maintain qualification standards?
+Is the unit carrying out periodic in- Mission refresher, task-oriented and Mission-specific training as per IMTC guidelines to maintain qualification standards?
 Does the chain of command institute measures for integrating and coordinating TTPs with mission partners? d.
 Countering Improvised Explosive Devices.
 Is the unit trained in the specific theatre / regional hazards of minefields, explosive ordnance and IEDs?

 e.
 Serviceability.
 Is the unit carrying out periodic inspection, preventive maintenance and repairs on time and replacing unserviceable equipment? f.
 Conduct and Discipline.
-Does the unit continue to maintain high standards of conduct and discipline in all ranks? g.
+Does the unit continue to maintain high standards of conduct and discipline in all ranks?
+Does the unit understands the UN Zero Tolerance Policy on Sexual Exploitation and Abuse (SEA). g.
 Outreach and Engagement.
-Has the unit been able to (where relevant) establish good rapport and effective interface with the local population through CIMIC, Quick Impact Projects and welfare activities? h.
-Morale and Welfare .
-Does the unit have morale and welfare programs, sports / recreation facilities, leave plans, and mental health support to maintain personnel motivated, healthy and balanced? al Comments:
+Has the unit been able to (where relevant) establish good rapport and effective interface with the local population through Engagement Platoon, CIMIC, Quick Impact Projects and welfare activities? h.
+Morale and Welfare.
+Does the unit have morale and welfare programs, sports / recreation facilities, leave plans, and mental health support to maintain personnel motivated, healthy and balanced?
+Addition nal Comments: